 The kernel’s job is to schedule CPU time and allocate memory to the process so that it can run.
 The way it works is that the kernel gives slices of CPU time to each of the running processes.
 If a process is sleeping (because it is waiting for something like data from the network) then it doesn’t get any CPU time.
 This juggling of processes goes on at the millisecond level, very fast, and just like the frames of a cartoon, you get the appearance of smoothness and multiple programs running at once.

-Finally, when an app exits, the kernel will clean up all the resources used by the app (like open files, allocated memory etc) and eventually delete the process that was created for that app.
+When an app exits, the kernel will clean up all the resources used by the app (like open files, allocated memory etc) and eventually delete the process that was created for that app.

-Each app can be in one of several different states: running, paused or stopped.
+Each app can be in one of several different states: running, paused, or stopped.
 These are different from the process states, as defined by Linux, and represent the “Activity Lifecycle” as defined by Android.
 Google puts it like this, “as a user navigates through, out of, and back to your app, the Activity instances in your app transition through different states in their lifecycle.”

 The interesting thing about Android is that it never kills an app directly.
 Instead, it kills the process in which the activity runs, destroying not only the activity but everything else running in the process, as well.
-It might do this when it needs to free up RAM or a user can kill a process by using Force Stop in the Application Manager.
+It might do this when it needs to free up RAM or a user can kill a process by tapping Force Stop in the Application Manager.

 When everything is working smoothly, an app will transition from one activity state to another and will either eventually be killed off by Android (after moving to the stopped state) or it will just hang around in the background until the user brings it to the foreground again.
 However, if things start to go wrong the app can misbehave.
 It might stop responding to certain events, it might get stuck in some kind of loop or it might just start doing unpredictable things.

 In such cases, the app might need to be killed off and then restarted.
 That is what Force Stop is for, it basically kills off the Linux process for the app and cleans up the mess!
 For example, if a popular app like Disney Plus isn’t working, then using Force Stop is one of the first steps in trying to fix it.

-After the app has been killed the next step is to delete the data in the cache directory.
-When an application needs a temporary file, a pre-processed file, or when it wants to keep a local copy of a file which was downloaded from the Internet then it will get placed in the app’s cache directory.
+After the app has been killed, the next step is to delete the data in the cache directory.
+When an application needs a temporary file, a pre-processed file, or when it wants to keep a local copy of a file that was downloaded from the Internet then it will get placed in the app’s cache directory.
 Each app has its own directory where it can put working files.

 The idea is as follows.
-If an app downloads files or data from the Internet then it would be a waste of bandwidth plus a waste of time to download the very same files every time the app starts.
+If an app downloads files or data from the Internet then it would be a waste of bandwidth, plus a waste of time to download the very same files every time the app starts.
 Instead, any files that need downloading from the Internet can be downloaded once and then stored in the cache.
 From time to time the app can check if those temporary copies are still valid and refresh the cache if needed.

 The reason these are temporary files is that the app should not rely on these files being present as Android can delete them when a device runs low on storage.
 In these cases, the app just simply downloads the data again, or processes the files again and creates new ones in its cache.